Development of photonic products: Photonics first aid and start-up assistance

 LED applications in products

-Get assistance and advice to optimally leverage the use of LED technology when developing new products.
+Get assistance and advice to optimally leverage the use of LED technology in new products.

 Optical chip design